 There was only one way to find out.
 I called my friend and realtor Sherril and asked her to put together a list of foreclosures in three different zip codes near my home.
 My goal was to get a solid house that needed some work, and get it as cheaply as possible.

 I wanted to keep the price as low as possible so I would have enough left over to fix up the house.
-Plus I wanted an extra cushion in case something unexpected came up.
+Plus I wanted an emergency fund in case something unexpected came up.
 So we chose several houses from the listings that fit my criteria and over the next couple of weeks we looked at around a dozen or so properties.

 Some of them were in pretty good shape, were in a decent neighborhood, and had been recently renovated.
 Most of those were priced higher than I wanted to spend.
 I didn’t think I could get a reasonable profit if I decided to flip the property.